SUBSCRIBE TODAY FOR INFORMATION ON OUR SHIRT DESIGN CONTEST!

 I am also a Survivor.
 I have been treated for breast cancer and ovarian cancer and even though they were the fights of my life, again, my family and close friends would not let me quit.
 I wanted to (quit) believe me, I wanted to, but my husband & children activated the “stay and fight” mentality that I had pushed down deep inside me.
 It kicked in and one more time it was all or nothing.
 I chose the all route.
 It has been a battle for the ages, full of ebbs and flows, great news, then not so great.
 I have had surgeries and treatments that hurt like holy hell, but I couldn’t give up on myself when I had so many people that refused to give up on me.
 So, I fought, and I prayed.

 Because of my life’s experiences, it is important to me that I show others that there is great pride in being a Survivor, not just of cancer, but of whatever struggles you have and will go through.
-I wear my hair in a mohawk and I wear super bright, crazy patterned clothes.
+I have been known to wear my hair in a mohawk and I wear super bright, crazy patterned clothes.
 You may not see me, you may not know me, but you will remember me.
 We all have a story.
 Some are more adventurous than others, but every story is amazing in its own right because it is YOURS!
 There is only one you and that makes it a one of a kind story.

 This video interview took place during attendance to a personal training course.
 It was put together by Jacob Roberson Media.
 It is a video testimonial of Dana's transition from the military to civilian life, a few of the struggles she has gone through and how she was able to make it to the other side of them to be at that very moment and what propels her to keep going.